mllamazares/personal_site/about.md

 title: about
 ---

-Hey, I'm Miguel Llamazares (_/miˈɣel ʎamaˈθaɾes/_), an Offensive Security Manager currently working remotely at Accenture from northern Spain.
+Hey, I'm Miguel Llamazares (_/miˈɣel ʎamaˈθaɾes/_) an Offensive Security Manager working remotely from the green edge of northern Spain. 🐄

 I'm obsessed with appsec, web pentesting and the growing role of AI in hacking.

-Here's are some highlights of my profile, but if you want the boring details, just check out my [linkedin](https://www.linkedin.com/in/mllamazares/).
+Here's are some highlights of my profile, but if you want the boring details, you can always check my [linkedin](https://www.linkedin.com/in/mllamazares/).

 ### stuff I broke